-Several very different types of nicotine replacement therapy (NRT) are available as prescriptions and over-the-counter purchases.
-Review
+Several types of prescription and over-the-counter nicotine replacement therapy (NRT) are available.
+NRT options

 The Three Ds is a business card-size reminder for smokers and those trying to quit using smokeless tobacco.
 Cards can be printed on standard size business card stock.

 Front of card

 2012 is a report produced by the Kentucky Department for Public Health Tobacco Prevention and Cessation Program (KTPC).
 The report focuses on the burden of smoking on Kentucky, the toll on residents and successes in Kentucky’s efforts to reduce the health effects from tobacco use.

 The Toll of Tobacco in Kentucky is produced and regularly updated by KTPC offering facts about how tobacco affects Kentucky and its residents.
 The fact sheet is written in plain language to explain tobacco’s toll on Kentucky to a wide audience.

 Kentucky’s 2013 Behavioral Risk Factor Surveillance System report was released in late 2013 and includes Area Development District profiles for a variety of health behaviors.
 Information specific to tobacco use in Kentucky and your ADD can be found in this

 The Youth Risk Behavior Surveillance System (YRBS

 ) monitors six types of health risk behaviors that contribute to poor health outcomes in youth and adults including tobacco use.
 Data is only available at the state-level and county estimates cannot be developed from the survey.

 assesses the extent of youth access and use of alcohol, drugs and tobacco among 11 to 18 year olds.